Disentanglement of Correlated Factors via Hausdorff Factorized Support

 Across large-scale experiments on standard disentanglement benchmarks and novel extensions with correlated factors, \HFS{} consistently facilitates disentanglement.
-We also show that \HFS{} can be implemented as a regularizer alongside other disentanglement methods to reliably improve disentanglement.
-In particular, we observe significant improvements of in parts over $+60\%$ in disentanglement performance over baselines as measured by DCI-D \citep{eastwood2018dci} (\S\ref{subsec:main_results}, Tab. \ref{tab:main_results}).
-On downstream classification tasks, we show improved generalization to more severe distribution shifts as well as improved sample efficiency (\S\ref{subsec:correlation_transfer}, Fig. \ref{fig:correlation_transfer}).
-To summarize our contributions: \begin{enumerate} \item We motivate and investigate a principle for learning disentangled representations under correlated factors: we relax the assumption of statistically independent factors into that of a factorized support only \red{(independently also derived in \cite{desiderata_1} from a causal perspective), and further relax it to a more practical \emph{pairwise} factorized support.} \item We develop a concrete training criterion through a pairwise Hausdorff distance term, which can also be combined with existing disentanglement methods (\S\ref{subsec:criterion}). \item Extensive experiments on three main benchmarks under up to 14 increasingly difficult correlations settings, over in total more than 50000 models, show that our criterion/regularizer systematically improves disentanglement (as measured by DCI-D) by up to $+61\%$ over standard baselines ($\beta$-VAE, $\beta$-TCVAE, FactorVAE and AnnealedVAE, c.f. \S\ref{subsec:main_results}). \item We show that our method improves robustness in the context of factor distribution shifts between train and test, with consistent improvements over disentanglement baselines on classification tasks of up to $+28\%$, as well as increased sample efficiency. \removed{\item We contribute a code library and benchmark evaluation suite for disentanglement under both uncorrelated factors and a variety of correlation settings.
-It is the first pytorch-based disentanglement suite to cover such an extensive set of models and datasets, and designed to enable researchers to study existing disentanglement methods when the underlying factors are correlated. \footnote{Anonymized code is joined to this submission to preserve the double-blind review process. (link \url{}.)
-A cleaner open-source version will be released upon acceptance.}} \end{enumerate}
+We also show that \HFS{} can be implemented as regularizer for other methods to reliably improve disentanglement, up to $+61\%$ in disentanglement performance over baselines as measured by DCI-D \citep{eastwood2018dci} (\S\ref{subsec:main_results}, Tab. \ref{tab:main_results}).
+On downstream classification tasks, we improve generalization to more severe distribution shifts and sample efficiency (\S\ref{subsec:correlation_transfer}, Fig. \ref{fig:correlation_transfer}).
+To summarize our contributions:

+\textbf{[1]} We motivate and investigate a principle for learning disentangled representations under correlated factors: we relax the assumption of statistically independent factors into that of a factorized support only \red{(independently also derived in \cite{desiderata_1} from a causal perspective), and further relax it to a more practical \emph{pairwise} factorized support.}\\ \textbf{[2]} We develop a concrete training criterion through a pairwise Hausdorff distance term, which can also be combined with existing disentanglement methods (\S\ref{subsec:criterion}).\\ \textbf{[3]} Extensive experiments on three main benchmarks and up to 14 increasingly difficult correlations settings over more than 20k models, show \HFS{} systematically improving disentanglement (as measured by DCI-D) by up to $+61\%$ over standard methods ($\beta$/TC/Factor/Annealed-VAE, c.f. \S\ref{subsec:main_results}).\\ \textbf{[4]} We show that \HFS{} improves robustness to factor distribution shifts between train and test over disentanglement baselines on classification tasks by up to $+28\%$, as well as sample efficiency.